escowles/recipes/_posts/2021-02-23-banger-balls.md

 1/2 tsp. mace
 1/2 tsp. nutmeg
 * combine all ingredients and mix well
-* shape into 30g balls and chill for 2 hours
+* use to fill sausage casings, or shape into 30g balls and chill for 2 hours
 * bake at 350°F for 30 minutes

 source: <https://www.daringgourmet.com/homemade-british-bangers/> and food lab p.
 504

 ---

 2021-02-28: original recipe was good, but a ton of work to grind the pork and a little spicier than it should be (particularly the mace but also the pepper). texture was very soft, which would be great for filling casings, but too soft to be easily workable.

+09/04/2026: spices are correct now, and water is only needed for texture when filling sausage casings.